ricky2001/ricky2001/README.md

 - 👋 Hi, I’m Sai Ricky
 - 👀 I’m interested in Dev.
 - 🌱 I’m currently fresh graduate of SE
-- 📫 How to reach me linkid: www.linkedin.com/in/sai-ricky-chan-3264a0288, saireacky@gmail.com

 <details>
   <summary>Table of Contents</summary>